MoabDB/moabdb-py/docs/source/index.rst

 MoabDB API and Dataset Documentation
 ====================================

 MoabDB is a fast and easy-to-use database for financial data.

 .. seealso::

-   Information on subscriptions to access advnaced datasets can be found at the homepage:
+   Information on subscriptions to advnaced datasets can be found at the homepage:
    `MoabDB.com <https://moabdb.com>`_